 We continue to track our students after they have left us and a breakdown of their post Woodlands Meed destinations.
 For further information on the data Woodlands Meed collects, including why we collect this data, please refer to our privacy notice

-Every student (100%) who left Woodlands Meed in 2019/20 went into education, employment or social care.
-No students were NEET (Not in education, employment or training) and 1 student (6%) went in to part time employment.
+Every student (100%) who left Woodlands Meed in 20/21 went into education, employment or social care.
+No students were NEET (Not in education, employment or training) and 2 students (8%) went in to employment.
+In relation to the two individuals moving into employment; both were supported by the Meed’s Job Club.

 Throughout their careers learning students have access to information about the different pathways available to them after they leave Woodlands Meed.
 The Careers and Enterprise Company has identified two pathways to the work place for SEND students.